Cambridge dictionary defines natural "as found in nature and not involving anything made or done by people."

 Below is what Michael answered

-It is agreed that there are therapeutic properties in some essential oils and this is best to leave it to doctors, researchers, drug manufacturers as they are the expert to invent and cure diseases.
-If you are after fragrance or a perfume, synthetic and essential oil could work very well together not against each other
+It is agreed that there are therapeutic properties in some essential oils, and this is best to leave it to doctors, researchers, drug manufacturers as they are the expert to invent and cure diseases.
+If you are after fragrance or perfume, synthetic and essential oil could work very well together, not against each other.

 Jonathon from Damask Perfumery